algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/User-Manual.md

 #### 3.2.4 Physical security features
 ![Locker](img\locker.png)
-The locker system works with a multi-layered cable which can be adapted as the lenght you want to secure any equipements.
+The locker system works with a multi-layered cable which can be adapted as the length you want to secure any equipements.
 There is a outgoing cable at the right of the device which can be locked at the left side of the device with an electromagnet.

 - - -